-the snow down perhaps twenty feet to bare ground.
+There, eleven people were in a deep snow pit formed by their fire melting the snow down perhaps twenty feet to bare ground.
 Steps had been cut into the walls of the pit.
 The survivors had been there for days and it was amazing any were alive.
 William Eddy, describing what they'd found said, "The picture of distress was shocking indeed."
 Eddy and Foster continued on to Donner Lake to save their own children.
-When they arrived they discovered their children were dead and had been partly eaten.
+When they arrived they discovered their children were dead and had been partially eaten.

-The remaining rescuers discussed what to do and took a vote to save only two of the children in Starved Camp.
+At Starved Camp the remaining rescuers discussed what to do and took a vote to save only two of the children in Starved Camp.
 That might have been all they could manage.
 The others would have to stay behind.

 John Stark could not stand that.
 That meant that nine people, mostly children, would die on the mountain, exposed to the elements down in a very deep hole in the snow.
 John Stark decided he would save all nine, "Already shouldering a backpack with provisions, blankets, and an axe, he picked up one or two of the smaller children, carried them a little ways, then went back for the others.
 Then he repeated the whole process.
 Again and again.
 To galvanize morale, he laughed and told the youngsters they were so light from months of mouse-sized rations that he could carry them all simultaneously, if only his back were broad enough."
 Once they were out of the snow he would eat and rest he said, but not before.
 He saved all nine.
 That is extraordinary and that is heroism.
-It was also heroism he never got
+It was also heroism he never got contemporary credit for.